-MnDOT plans to employ 7 full-time New Entrant Auditors to conduct 600 New Entrant safety audits within the statutory timeframes and 600 non-audit resolutions.
+MnDOT employs 6 full-time New Entrant Auditors to conduct 600 New Entrant safety audits within the statutory timeframes and 600 non-audit resolutions.
 These activities may be subsidized by MnDOT's certified safety investigators to assist, as needed and appropriate, to meet the audit goals.

 At this time MnDOT is not prepared to conduct intrastate new entrant audits.
-However, once the results of the above mentioned study have been received and changes implimented, moving forward MnDOT is interested in conducting intrastate new entrant audits.
-If MnDOT does move forward with intrastate new entrant audits, the planning, pilot and/or implementation of this program will most likely begin in FY2019.
+However, moving forward MnDOT may be interested in conducting them.
+If MnDOT does move forward with intrastate new entrant audits, the planning, pilot and/or implementation of this program will most likely begin in FY2020.